pi-hole/pi-hole/README.md

 ## The multi-platform, network-wide ad blocker

 Block ads for **all** your devices _without_ the need to install client-side software.
-Because Pi-hole blocks ads the DNS-level, ads can be blocked in non-traditional places such as in apps or on smart TVs.
+The Pi-hole blocks ads the DNS-level, so all your devices are protected.

+- Web Browsers
+- Cell Phones
+- Smart TV's
+- Internet-connected home automation
+- Anything that communicates with the Internet

 <p align="center">
 <a href=http://www.digitalocean.com/?refcode=344d234950e1><img src="https://gitlab.pi-hole.net/Pi-hole/assets/raw/master/DOHostingSlug.png"></a>